ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

   The data can be filtered and transformed along the way.

 * The external target can be:
-  * Another RavenDB database instance (outside of the [Database Group](../../../studio/database/settings/manage-database-group)) -or-
+  * Another RavenDB database instance (outside of the [Database Group](../../../studio/database/settings/manage-database-group))
   * A relational database

 * In this page: